AdobeDocs/campaign-classic.en/help/installation/using/server-configuration.md

 ## Command restriction (server-side)

-Several commands are blacklisted and cannot be executed using the execCommand function.
+Several commands are included in the denylist and cannot be executed using the execCommand function.
 An extra-security is provided by a dedicated Unix user to execute external commands.
 For hosted installations, this restriction is automatically applied.
 For on-premise installations, you can manually set up this restriction by following the instructions from [this page](../../installation/using/configuring-campaign-server.md#restricting-authorized-external-commands).
 In addition, **[!UICONTROL Script]** and **[!UICONTROL External task]** workflow activities are not available (newly installed instances).

 ## Other configurations